 You have probably already gone down the rabbit hole of seeking out personal knowledge management apps, software, and tools.
 You may have seen inspiring setups in Notion, or Obsidian, or Roam Research.
 You feel like it must be the tools that are holding you back.
 You think to yourself, if only you set up a zettelkasten or second brain or digital garden in the right app, you’d finally feel like your digital notes were fully organized.

 Finding the right app— that fits your work environment and life— is absolutely an integral part of building a sustainable personal knowledge management system.
 But starting with an app and working backwards rarely works.
 The problem is that you’ll find yourself adjusting your own personal knowledge management workflow to suit the constraints of the app— instead of the other way around.

-Here’s why starting with structure or apps when building a personal knowledge management system doesn’t work
+Starting with structure or apps doesn’t work

 Here’s the issue.
 All too often, the “personal” aspect of personal knowledge management can get lost in the shuffle.
 Everyone who comes to personal knowledge management, looking for a better way to organize their notes and files, has a different reason for doing so.
 Everyone has different work environments, different schedules, different projects, different constraints.
 Everyone has a unique set of challenges they’re facing when it comes to organizing digital notes and files.